SharePoint/sp-dev-docs/docs/spfx/toolchain/update-latest-packages.md

 SharePoint client-side development tools use the [npm](https://www.npmjs.com/) package manager to manage dependencies and other required JavaScript helpers. npm is typically included as part of Node.js setup.

-When you create a new client-side solution, the yeoman generator for SharePoint fetches the latest SharePoint Framework packages required for your client-side project.
-As you build your project, your existing packages could be outdated as there could be new versions of one or more packages available.
+When you create a new client-side solution, the Yeoman generator for SharePoint fetches the latest SharePoint Framework packages required for your client-side project.
+As you build your project, your existing packages could be outdated because there could be new versions of one or more packages available.

 Based on the [release notes](https://aka.ms/spfx-release-notes) for a particular release or the latest package, you may decide to update your SharePoint Framework packages used in your project.
 SharePoint Framework packages include both the npm packages you have installed in your project, for example: [@microsoft/sp-core-library](https://www.npmjs.com/package/@microsoft/sp-core-library), and npm packages installed globally, for example: [@microsoft/generator-sharepoint](https://www.npmjs.com/package/@microsoft/generator-sharepoint).

 > [!TIP]
-> While it may not be required, it is recommended you update the SharePoint Framework packages every so often so that you can get the latest changes and fixes that have been released.
+> While it may not be required, we recommend that you update the SharePoint Framework packages often so that you can get the latest changes and fixes that have been released.

-## Find outdated packages in your project
+## Find outdated packages

 To find the outdated packages in your client-side project, including SharePoint Framework and other packages your project depends on, run the following command in a console in the same directory as your project.